jhajagos/Dockers4HealthCareDB2HDF52ML/README.md

 docker run -p postgres:latest
 ```

-You probably need to edit the `ps_2_cdm_config.json` for the connection string
+You will need to edit the `ps_2_cdm_config.json` for the connection string
-and database schema.
+and database schema settings.

 ```bash
 cd /root/ohdsi/config/